Powered by Max Banner Ads

 I think that what Officers Manuel Ramos and Joseph Wolfe did in the first 18 minutes of the Kelly Thomas video was morally and ethically wrong.
 I do not think that it was illegal; I don’t think that either will be convicted.

 I think that what Officer Jay Cicinelli did in the next few minutes of the was morally and ethically wrong.
 I also think that it was illegal.
 I think that he should be and will be convicted.

-It’s not clear to some people why I hope the discordant beliefs within the first paragraph, or why I come to different conclusions in the first and second paragraphs.
+It’s not clear to some people why I hold the discordant beliefs within the first paragraph, or why I come to different conclusions in the first and second paragraphs.
 It’s worth people understanding, though, so this post is designed to explain it.

 I had an insight this morning while reading reactions to my earlier writing this week on the Kelly Thomas video and Manuel Ramos’s role in it:

 I think that a lot of people in Fullerton have just never seen a roust close up before.